RESEARCH STARTER

 Western genre films were set in the Southwest, which is made up of the states ceded by Mexico in the Treaty of Guadalupe Hidalgo (1848).
 The narrative formula of nineteenth-century dime novels was adapted to the screen with only minor variations.
 The Mexican-US conflict was presented as a conflict of cultures based on stereotypes.
 The Anglo (non-Hispanic) society values of thrift, hard work, and democracy were contrasted with the purported laziness, backwardness, and despotic power structures of Mexican society.
 In these films, the moral superiority of the Americans justified their overcoming the more primitive Hispanic society in their western expansion.

-Some scholars distinguish the following types of Latino characters in early American films: The main male type is the greedy Mexican bandit, or greaser.
+Some scholars distinguished the following types of Latino characters in early American films: the main male type is the greedy Mexican bandit, or greaser.
 The second type is the bumbling buffoon, usually an inept sidekick.
-Greasers or buffoons belong to the lower classes; not so the third type, the aristocratic caballero, a kind of Latino Robin Hood in colonial California, exemplified by Zorro, the Cisco Kid, and don Arturo Bodega.
+Greasers or buffoons belong to the lower classes; not so the third type, the aristocratic caballero, a kind of Latino Robin Hood in colonial California, exemplified by Zorro, the Cisco Kid, and Don Arturo Bodega.
 In the early 1930s, a fourth type appeared: the greaser gangster, who was a coward and a traitor.
 The fifth type is the Latin lover, a modern version of Don Juan.

 Latinas had much more restricted roles: They existed in relationship to an Anglo hero.
 The usual types were the sexy cantina girl; the self-sacrificing, faithful señorita; and the vamp or seductress.